Board of Directors

 Penny Hill, Assistant Manager, City of Traverse City

 Penny has been a municipal government official since 1984, serving at various times as Clerk, Treasurer, and Manager.
-She has been a manager at three different municipalities since 1999, and currently serves as Kalkaska’s Village Manager.
+She has been a manager at three different municipalities since 1999, and currently serves as Traverse City's Assistant City Manager.
 Penny is a past member of the Michigan Municipal League Board of Directors, past Vice Chairperson for MML Region 6, and is an active member of the MML Legislative Governance Committee and Finance Committee.
 Penny is also a member of the Michigan Local Government Manager’s Association), serving as its President in 2013.
 She is a member of the Board of Directors for the Grand Traverse Regional Foundation, the Kalkaska Planning Commission, and the Kalkaska Downtown Development Authority.